Chapter 3.5 – Ports and the Circular Economy

 While maritime shipping involves specific CE mechanisms, a focus on ports underlines that they play a dual role in the circular economy:

 • Circular ports.
-Identifying the existing or potential circular processes within a port considering their inputs and outputs.
+Identifying the existing or potential circular processes within a port, considering their inputs and outputs.
 Fundamental inputs to port operations include capital, land, equipment, labor, and energy, all of which can be subject to circular processes.
-At the minimum, circularity should result in similar output levels even if several inputs are reduced.
+At a minimum, circularity should result in similar output levels even if several inputs are reduced.
 A core strategy is to establish linkages between existing port users to find commonalities.

-The setting of circular economy principles in ports is incited by drivers such as the goal to attract new added value activities in the port area, new technologies allowing for new circular mechanisms, the provision of incentives such as subsidies and tax abatements or inducing compliance to circular principles with rules and regulations about environmental externalities.
+The setting of circular economy principles in ports is incited by drivers such as the goal to attract new added value activities in the port area, new technologies allowing for new circular mechanisms, the provision of incentives such as subsidies and tax abatements, or inducing compliance with circular principles through rules and regulations about environmental externalities.
 However, several barriers can hinder the development of a circular economy at ports, such as an organizational structure having a lack of leadership, stakeholders seeing limited benefits from CE activities, acute capital requirements with limited demonstrable returns, land availability issues, and the need for infrastructure supporting circular economy activities such as electric power generation and recycling facilities.

 Containerization illustrates a specialized form of circularity since a container can be reused as long as it remains in good condition, requiring regular inspections and maintenance.
 Empty containers need to be repositioned between locations having a positive inbound trade balance and those with a positive outbound trade balance.
 At the end of their life cycle of about 15 years, containers can be recycled for their components or remanufactured for other uses, such as for storage sheds and real estate (housing, offices, retail).